 International schools are an ideal choice for expats who would prefer their children to continue with their home-country curriculum.
 These schools also maintain the primary teaching language of the home country, and tend to employ familiar methods of instruction.

-American and British international schools are well-represented in India, and in the larger cities, a number of other nations have opened their own respective houses of learning.
+American and British international schools are well-represented in India, and in the larger cities, a number of other countries have opened their own respective houses of learning.

-Expats should note that these schools are often the most expensive of all the school types.
+Expats should note that international schools are often the most expensive of all the school types.